Singapore Passport Photo Requirements 2026: ICA Size, Upload Rules & Rejection Fixes

 | Glasses or accessories | Remove unless you have an approved exemption |

-| Wrong file size or format | Export as JPEG and keep under 60KB for the ICA portal |
+| Wrong file size or format | Use one of ICA's accepted file types and stay below the upload cap shown by the portal |

 Extra checks before you submit